open/close all folders

-- Expy: Not in terms of apperance; but his tendencies as a Soft-Spoken Sadist with some hints of blood lust and a particular obsession with a swordsman haunted by his past is similar to someone else from another Nitro+CHiRAL game.
+- Expy: Not in terms of apperance; but his tendencies as a Soft-Spoken Sadist with some hints of blood lust and a particular obsession with a swordsman haunted by his past are similar to someone else from another Nitro+CHiRAL game.
 The fact that both characters are voiced by the same guy doesn't help.

 - Impaled with Extreme Prejudice: By Koujaku, in the latter's fit of rage, although he lets it happen.